Skip to content

 # Clone the repo (if you haven't already)

-git clone https://github.com/google/A2UI.git
+git clone https://github.com/a2ui-project/a2ui.git

-cd A2UI/samples/mcp/a2ui-over-mcp-recipe
+cd a2ui/samples/mcp/a2ui-over-mcp-recipe

 # Start the MCP server (SSE transport on port 8000)